External Ids for OPTC Gene

 GeneCards Summary for OPTC Gene

 OPTC (Opticin) is a Protein Coding gene.
-Diseases associated with OPTC include posterior column ataxia and vitreous detachment.
-GO annotations related to this gene include extracellular matrix structural constituent.
-An important paralog of this gene is OGN.
+Diseases associated with OPTC include Open-Angle Glaucoma and Vitreous Syneresis.
+Among its related pathways are Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include extracellular matrix structural constituent.
+An important paralog of this gene is LRWD1.